ZacCallahan/red-robin-brewing/README.md

 - Change `PORT` in `server/.env` to different value (e.g., 5001)
 - Kill existing processes: `lsof -ti:5000 | xargs kill`

+**Beverage Category Issues:**

+- Ensure proper enum values in your database models
+- Check that wine/spirit styles match the defined enums
+- Verify API endpoints are correctly configured for all beverage types

-## 🍻 Cheers!
+## 🍻🍷🥃 Cheers!

-Ready to discover your next favorite brew?
-Start exploring the world of craft beer with Red Robin Brewing!
+Ready to discover your next favorite beverage?
+Start exploring the world of craft beers, fine wines, and premium spirits with Red Robin Rating!

+_From hoppy IPAs to aged whiskeys, from crisp whites to robust reds - your perfect beverage is waiting to be discovered and reviewed._